Paddington, New South Wales: Paddington Town Hall

 Sir Henry Parkes laid the foundation stone for the Paddington Town Hall in 1890 when Paddington was a separate municipality.
 It opened in 1891 and remains a distinctive example of Victorian architecture in Sydney.
 The clock tower is 32 metres high and being on the ridge of Oxford Street, dominates the skyline.

 Whilst the eastern, southern, and western faces of the clock display the conventional Roman clock-face numerals, the Roman numerals on the northern (Oxford Street) side of the clock have been replaced as follows: 1:D, 2:U, 3:S, 4:T, 5:H, 6:E, 7:VII, 8:E, 9:D, 10:V, 11:A, 12:R. This was done to celebrate the coronation of King Edward VII; and, commencing at where the VIII ought to be, the northern clock-face reads E.D.V.A.R.D.U.S T.H.E VII.

 The building now houses radio studios, a cinema, Paddington Library, and is a venue for private functions.
 Paddington Town Hall was the site of a meeting of Rugby League players in 1908, at which the Eastern Suburbs Rugby League club, now the Sydney Roosters, was officially formed.

 Victoria Barracks

 Victoria Barracks, constructed between 1841 and 1849, is one of the best-known examples of military architecture in Australia.
 The sandstone buildings were designed by Lieutenant-Colonel George Barney, who also built Fort Denison and reconstructed Circular Quay.
-Victoria Barracks, including the museum, is open to visitors on Thursdays from 10:00 a.m. to 1.00 p.m.
+Victoria Barracks, including the Army Museum of New South Wales, is open to visitors on Thursdays from 10:00 a.m. to 1.00 p.m.